Analog quantum control of magnonic cat states on-a-chip by a superconducting qubit

-Rather than building magnon superpositions pulse-by-pulse, large cat states can be generated by the non-linear and parametric radiation pressure, which couples a displacement of the magnon amplitude with a qubit frequency shift.
+Rather than building magnon superpositions pulse-by-pulse, large cat states can be generated by the nonlinear radiation pressure, which couples magnonic displacements with qubit frequency shifts.
 This coupling, in the interaction picture $g_{\mathrm{rp}}\hat{c}^{\dagger}\hat{c}(\hat{m}e^{-i\omega_mt}+\hat{m}^{\dagger}e^{i\omega_mt})$, can be activated in the \emph{ultra-strong coupling} regime ${g_{\mathrm{rp}}\gtrsim\omega_m}$~\cite{khosla2018displacemon,kounalakis2020flux}, or by applying a stroboscopic qubit pulse train with period $T=\pi/\omega_m$ and pulse duration ${\ll T}$~\cite{tian2005entanglement}.
-However, both approaches encounter the difficulty that magnon frequencies are larger than ${100~\mathrm{MHz}\gg g_{\mathrm{rp}}},$ while qubit gates below $10$~ns lead to interference of higher transmon levels~\cite{kjaergaard2020superconducting}.
-Alternatively, engineering this interaction in a setup comprising two qubits, coupled via flux and detuned by the magnon frequency, may enable arbitrary magnonic states using digital protocols~\cite{kounalakis2019synthesizing}.
-Here we propose to enhance the nonlinearity by a time-dependent modulation of the coupling as proposed for trapped ions and mechanical systems~\cite{kielpinski2012quantum,liao2014modulated} based on a parametric flux-modulation of the SQUID loop, which can be implemented in superconducting circuits by local control striplines~\cite{mckay2016universal}.
+Alternatively, it may be activated in a tripartite configuration with an additional qubit, enabling arbitrary magnonic states via pulsed schemes~\cite{kounalakis2019synthesizing}.
+However, these approaches encounter the difficulty that magnon frequencies are larger than ${100~\mathrm{MHz}\gg g_{\mathrm{rp}}},$ while qubit gates below $10$~ns lead to interference of higher transmon levels~\cite{kjaergaard2020superconducting}.
+Here we propose to enhance the nonlinearity by a time-dependent modulation of the coupling as proposed for trapped ions and mechanical systems~\cite{kielpinski2012quantum,liao2014modulated} based on a parametric flux-modulation of the SQUID loop, which can be implemented by local control striplines~\cite{mckay2016universal}.